Your focus: pick one lens

 Picking feels more permanent than it is.
 You can change your focus any time in the app.
 If nothing above stands out, Overall is a fine place to start.
 It weights everything together and applies the universal core that runs through every other lens anyway.

 One note on how the lenses work in the app: they do not create separate programs.
-The same levers come up across all of them because the same roots feed most of the risk.
-Steady blood sugar helps your heart.
-Strength protects your liver.
-Sleep amplifies everything.
+The same food levers come up across all of them because the same roots feed most of the patterns.
+What supports digestion also supports mood.
+What reduces belly fat also supports energy.
 The lens puts a thumb on the scale so the ratings and nudges point toward what matters most to you.

 Your action for today: pick your focus.
 Tap the lens in the app now, or decide here and set it when you open your profile.
 There is no wrong answer.
 The best focus is the one that fits where you are.